Importance of Child Population to Compute Educational Indicators (2023)

 Several indicators in the field of school education require the consideration of the child population.
 These indicators help assess various aspects of access, participation, and quality of education.
 Below placed indicators are some of the critical indicators that are heavily based on child population:

-1. Gross Enrollment Ratio (GER): It measures the total enrollment in a specific level of education (such as primary, secondary, or tertiary) as a percentage of the child population in the corresponding age group.
+1. Gross Enrolment Ratio (GER): It measures the total enrolment in a specific level of education (such as primary, secondary, or tertiary) as a percentage of the child population in the corresponding age group.

-2. Net Enrollment Ratio (NER): It calculates the proportion of children of official school age who are enrolled in a specific level of education, taking into account the age-specific population.
+2. Net Enrolment Ratio (NER): It calculates the proportion of children of official school age who are enrolled in a specific level of education, taking into account the age-specific population.

 3. Out-of-School Children: This indicator estimates the number and percentage of children within the official school age who are not enrolled in any formal education system.

-4. Gender Parity Index (GPI): It compares girls’ enrollment rates to boys, highlighting gender disparities in education.
-GPI values below 1 indicate gender gaps in favor of boys, while values above 1 indicate gender gaps in favor of girls.
+4. Gender Parity Index (GPI): It compares girls’ enrolment rates to boys, highlighting gender disparities in education.
+GPI values below 1 indicate gender gaps in favour of boys, while values above 1 indicate gender gaps in favour of girls.

 5. Completion Rate: It measures the percentage of children who complete a particular level of education within the expected duration, providing insights into educational attainment.